Indian Lion

 The Indian government then developed the Gir National Park and Lion Sanctuary - collectively known as the Gir Protected Area (PA), spanning over 1000 sq km.
 The area consists of dry scrubland with hills, rivers, and teak forest.
 In addition to the lion population, the Gir PA comprises of leopards, antelope, deer, jackals, hyenas, and marsh crocodiles.

-Gir national Park and Lion Sanctuary is the only place to see the Asiatic lions in the wild, and the Indian government is very active to do more to make this distinct spectacle visible to tourists and wildlife lovers.
+At the present time the Gir national Park and Lion Sanctuary is the only place to see the Asiatic lions in the wild, and the Indian government is very active to do more to make this distinct spectacle visible to tourists and wildlife lovers.
 Guided jeep safaris through the Gir are offered to observe lions.
 Because the lions are not afraid of vehicles or people these safaris can offer very close view of the animals.
 Sometimes lions actually approach and look over a vehicle in their midst.